RyanLua/Satchel/docs/installation.md

   - GitHub Releases
 ---

-Installation of Satchel is easy and painless.
-Satchel is a drag-and-drop module that works out of the box and with easy customization.
-Below are different ways to get you to download and install Satchel.
+Installing Satchel is easy and painless.
+Satchel is a drag-and-drop module that works out of the box and with no configuration needed.

-### Install from Creator Marketplace
+### Creator Marketplace

 1. Get the Satchel module from the [Creator Marketplace](https://create.roblox.com/marketplace/asset/13947506401).
 ![Creator Marketplace](https://raw.githubusercontent.com/RyanLua/Satchel/main/assets/CreatorMarketplace.png)